 Describing a girl as a tomboy seems to be falling out of fashion.
-A tomboy girl was a girl who took an interest in, and enjoyed activities that had been conventionally coded, and culturally accepted, as boy stuff.
-Shops in the U.S. have now removed gender based labels from their toy and bedding shelves.
-The bedding area doesn’t have labeling suggestions for boys or girls, and the toy aisles are identified by what’s in them; an action figure aisle or a doll aisle rather than specifying a gender.
-Chemistry sets and LEGO toys aren’t in a boys section, and play kitchens and dolls aren’t in a girls aisle; they’re in the kids area.
+A tomboy girl was a girl who took an interest in and enjoyed activities that had been conventionally coded and culturally accepted, as boy stuff.
+Shops in the U.S. have now removed gender-based labels from their toy and bedding shelves.
+The bedding area doesn’t have labelling suggestions for boys or girls, and the toy aisles are identified by what’s in them; an action figure aisle or a doll aisle rather than specifying a gender.
+Chemistry sets and LEGO toys aren’t in a boys section, and play kitchens and dolls aren’t in a girls aisle; they’re in the kid’s area.

-In the The Land Down Under the state of Victoria is changing it’s school uniform policy; girls will have the option to wear shorts or trousers, instead of dresses and skirts.
+In The Land Down Under the state of Victoria is changing its school uniform policy; girls will have the option to wear shorts or trousers, instead of dresses and skirts.
 And so girls who like to kick the footy will be able to do so in a pair of shorts instead of a dress or skirt.
 And wearing trousers or a pair of shorts should make a girl more comfortable when she ducks under a desk to plug in her laptop.
-The school uniform has become gender neutral.
+The school uniform has become gender-neutral.

 Moving the Lolly

-Most Australian men’s urinals have deodorizing blocks resting in the bottom of them.
-Urinals tend to collect a lot of liquid, so the blocks are put there to neutralize the smell of the urine that doesn’t wash down the drain.
+Most Australian men’s urinals have deodorising blocks resting in the bottom of them.
+Urinals tend to collect a lot of liquid, so the blocks are put there to neutralise the smell of the urine that doesn’t wash down the drain.
 The scented block isn’t called a deodorizer; it’s a cake, puck, biscuit, or trough lolly.
-Regardless of what it’s called it’s there for one thing; to overwhelm the persistent scent of standing urine.
-Most men’s dunnies at pubs and sporting venues have an against the wall urinal; either porcelain or metal.
-A classic against the wall unit will comfortable accommodate up to eight men.
+Regardless of what it’s called, it’s there for one thing; to overwhelm the persistent scent of standing urine.
+Most men’s dunnies at pubs and sporting venues have an against-the-wall urinal; either porcelain or metal.
+A classic against the wall unit will comfortably accommodate up to eight men.

-Usually there is a hinged floor grate to stand on, and some sort of water flushing fixture.
-There is a drain under, or beside the grate, because when your aiming against the wall the stream is directed toward the floor.
+Usually, there is a hinged floor grate to stand on and some sort of water flushing fixture.
+There is a drain under, or beside the grate because when you’re aiming against the wall the stream is directed toward the floor.
 Several trough lollies usually sit in the drain; the more lollies a urinal has, the less sanitary the place.
 This rule doesn’t apply to sporting venues.
 After a few beers with the boys, the challenge is always offered to see who can move the lolly the greatest distance.
 Some maintain the secret to being on target with the lolly and moving it is the angle your stream hits the lolly, and varying the angle during the lollies journey.
-Others claim the secret is controlling the amount of stream dribbling, and maintaining control of it’s velocity from the start to the end; but a technique that allows control and mastery of the stream begins with just guiding it in circles around the lolly.
+Others claim the secret is controlling the amount of stream dribbling and maintaining control of its velocity from the start to the end, but a technique that allows control and mastery of the stream begins with just guiding it in circles around the lolly.